 - Other equipment such as ladders and water pressure cleaners

-However, equipment used in offices or hotels can also cause accidents.
+However, equipment used in offices or hotels can also cause work accidents.

 These include workstations, computers, printers and even kitchen appliances such as kettles and toasters.